Solarphlare/BatteryTile/README.md

 Theoretically, compatibility could be extended to cover API 24+ as well (Android 7 and up) if references to [Tile#setSubtitle](https://developer.android.com/reference/android/service/quicksettings/Tile#setSubtitle(java.lang.CharSequence)) were removed.
-However, this would defeat one of the purposes of the tile, but the option to do so is available to anyone who wishes to compile it themselves.
+However, this would defeat one of the purposes of the tile, but the option to do so is available to anyone who wishes to compile it on their own.

 ## Download
 The latest version can be downloaded from [releases page](https://github.com/CominAtYou/BatteryTile/releases/latest).